richardlaugesen/ruvpy/README.md

 To calculate RUV it must simulate decision making at each timestep, there are four methods implemented:

-- optimise_over_forecast_distribution uses the forecast distribution at each timestep to determine the optimium amount to spend on mitigation to maximise utility
+- optimise_over_forecast_distribution - use the whole forecast distribution at each timestep to determine the optimium amount to spend on mitigation which is expected to maximise utility
-- critical_probability_threshold_fixed
-- critical_probability_threshold_equals_alpha
-- critical_probability_threshold_max_ruv
+- critical_probability_threshold_fixed - convert the probabilistic forecast into deterministic using a critical probability threshold for all timesteps, spend enough to mitigate the damages from the flowclass it falls within
+- critical_probability_threshold_equals_alpha - same as fixed threshold approach but set the critical probability threshold to equal alpha
+- critical_probability_threshold_max_ruv - same as the equals-alpha approach but set the critical probability threshold to maximise forecast value for each alpha

 ### Helper functions

 - Generate reference forecasts to replicate REV event frequency approach.
 - Convert between CARA risk aversion coefficient, risk premium, and probability premium (Babcock, 1993).
 - Check if forecasts are deterministic or ensemble.
-- Calculate emperical cummulative probability distribution function efficiently.

 ## Software